unexist/showcase-arch-docs/README.md

-# asciidoc-skeleton
+# arc42-showcase

-This project is just a common starter for asciidoc based projects with confluence support
+This project is a showcase for my experiments with the arc42 template